PacktPublishing/Hands-On-Graph-Neural-Networks-Using-Python/README.md

 security and performance of computer networks.
 He then joined J.P.
 Morgan, where he now develops techniques for solving a variety of challenging problems in finance and other domains.
-In addition to his research work, Maxime is passionate about sharing his knowledge and experience with others through Twitter (@maximelabonne) and his personal blog
+In addition to his research work, Maxime is passionate about sharing his knowledge and experience with others through Twitter (@maximelabonne) and his personal blog.